 Is one model strictly better than the other?

-No. Hunyuan wins 4 of 7 archetypes and FireRed wins 3 of 7.
-The wins are archetype-dependent and driven by architectural differences, not overall model quality.
+No. Hunyuan wins 4 of 7 page types and FireRed wins 3 of 7.
+The wins depend on page type and are driven by architectural differences, not overall model quality.
 A routed approach using both models outperforms either one alone.

 Can I use FireRed for everything if I need speed?

 You can, with one hard exception: never use FireRed for blank-page detection.
 Its hallucination on blank pages (158.8% CER) will inject phantom content into your pipeline.
-For all other archetypes, FireRed is a reasonable single-model choice if you accept higher error rates on formulas and low-contrast scans.
+For all other page types, FireRed is a reasonable single-model choice if you accept higher error rates on formulas and low-contrast scans.

 How does cross-model consensus work as ground truth?